-Recreational activities abound on these rare coastal dune lakes
+Recreational activities abound along these rare coastal dune lakes

 Walton County is well known for its beautiful beaches and great fishing.
 Less known to those that have never visited the area, are the unique and scenic coastal dune lakes that dot the coastline along the area’s beach dune systems.